stouffer/EvoGeoModules/manuscript/cover.md

 have focused on phylogenetic conservation of species' interactions---the idea that closely-related species tend to interact with similar species.
-Notably, these studies all drew implicit or explicit parallels to the idea of coevolution, despite the fact that these mechanisms are not the same by any stretch of the imagination.
+Notably, these studies all drew implicit or explicit parallels to the idea of coevolution, despite the fact that phylogenetic conservatism of interactions does not adress the higher-order constraints involved in the coevolutionary process.
 As of now, a comprehensive investigation of how coevolution acts on the structure of species-species interactions have been lacking at large scales.
 This is the gap that our manuscript fills, and as such, we firmly believe that our present manuscript represents a natural and crucially important next step.